WuglyakBolgoink/cordova-plugin-iroot/README.md

 Cordova Jailbreak/Root Detection Plugin
 =======================================

-Use this plugin to add an extra layer of security for your app by detecting if the device was `root`ed (android) or `jailbreak`ed (iOS).
+Use this plugin to add an extra layer of security for your app by detecting if the device was `root`ed (on android) or `jailbreak`ed (on iOS).

 ## Install